Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Combat</b></summary>

-<u>Turn order:</u> The players act before the enemies, unless the enemies surprised the players.
+<u><b>Turn order:</b></u> The players act before the enemies, unless the enemies surprised the players.

-<u>Your turn:</u> When it's your turn, you can do one movement and one action, like attacking or casting a spell.
+<u><b>Your turn:</b></u> When it's your turn, you can do one movement and one action, like attacking or casting a spell.
 One movement is moving to somewhere nearby - sometimes the GM will ask you to roll for difficult siuations.
 You can tell a bit of information to your allies during your turn.

-<u>Attacking:</u> You can spend your action to attack a target you can reach with your weapon.
+<u><b>Attacking:</b></u> You can spend your action to attack a target you can reach with your weapon.
 For melee weapons, that's at arm's length.
 You can throw certain weapons if you can see the whites of your target's eyes.
 If you can see the silhouette and a few details of your target, you can use a ranged weapon.
 To attack, you roll - you generally use Might for melee weapons, and Grace for ranged weapons.
 If successful, you deal the weapon's damage to your target.

 <i>On the enemies' turn, they might want to attack you back.</i>

-<u>Defending:</u> When an enemy attacks you, describe how you're going to defend yourself - dodge out of the way, take the brunt of the blow with your armor, flow with your enemies' attack, etc. This will help the GM determine what attribute you add to your roll.
+<u><b>Defending:</b></u> When an enemy attacks you, describe how you're going to defend yourself - dodge out of the way, take the brunt of the blow with your armor, flow with your enemies' attack, etc. This will help the GM determine what attribute you add to your roll.
 A partial success can mean half damage.

 <details markdown="1">
 <summary><i>Example: Combat</i></summary>